-Students receiving financial aid who withdraw or stop attending will, in most cases, be required to return a portion of financial aid received.
+Students receiving financial aid or military tuition assistance who withdraw or stop attending will, in most cases, be required to return a portion of funds received.

 The Higher Education Act, as reauthorized and signed into law on October 7, 1998, established the Return of Title IV Funds Policy.